literalog/quotes/README.md

 ## Features
 - Get all quotes
-- Get a quote by Id
+- Get a quote by ID
 - Create a new quote
 - Update a quote
 - Delete a quote